gongahkia/uzu/README.md

 2. Click *load temporary add-on*.
 3. Open the `Uzu` repo, select `manifest.json`.
 4. Click the toggle button to open the `Uzu` browser extension.
-5. Input your Gemeni API Key and *save*.
+5. Input your Gemeni API Key and *Save*.

 ### Chrome